Measurement of scintillation response of CsI[Na] to low-energy nuclear recoils by COHERENT: Acknowledgements

 \section{Acknowledgements}

 The COHERENT collaboration acknowledges the resources generously provided by the Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory.
 The Triangle Universities Nuclear Laboratory is supported by the U.S. Department of Energy under grant DE-FG02-97ER41033.
-This work was supported by the Ministry of Science and Higher Education of the Russian Federation (Project ``Fundamental properties of elementary particles and cosmology'' No. 0723-2020-0041); the Russian Foundation for Basic Research (proj. \# 17-02-01077 A); the DOE HEP grant DE-SC0020518.
+This work was supported by the Ministry of Science and Higher Education of the Russian Federation (Project ``Fundamental properties of elementary particles and cosmology'' No. 0723-2020-0041); the Russian Foundation for Basic Research (proj. \# 17-02-01077 A); the DOE HEP grant DE-SC0020518; the National Research Foundation of Korea (NRF 2022R1A3B1078756).
 This research used the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility.
-We are thankful to J. Collar and B. Scholz for useful exchanges.
+We are thankful to J.~Collar, B.~Scholz and Z.~Wang for useful exchanges.